 Matthews 5:14-16 “You are the light of the world.
-A city set on a hill can not be hidden.
+A city set on a hill cannot be hidden.
 Nor people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven”

 This is my journey

 A journey that drowned me down to valleys of adversities and lifted me up to triumph.
-I fell and got up countless time until I could stand still and found myself in God.
+I fell and got up countless times until I could stand still and found myself in God.
 Amid my storms, God rose me up high to reach my light and showed me the gate to my transformation.

-Each person is born with their own uniqueness that makes them stands out from the rest.
+Each person is born with their own uniqueness that makes them stand out from the rest.
 Identifying your distinctiveness can be a daunting journey.
-It is a journey where some are fortunate to be taught whilst young on how to identify and nurture their seed; while some will be going through adversities to identify who they truly are.
+It is a journey where some are fortunate to be taught whilst young how to identify and nurture their seed; while some will be going through adversities to identify who they truly are.
 How we choose to emotionally see our journey of adversities, will either strengthen us to build more faith or will blind us to much darkness of agony.

 - Confused and hide their suffering by becoming excessively selfless or